- What responsibilities should be considered when advertising to the public?

 The ASA interact with many other regulators who work under taking responsibility in regulations as some companies work broader in different sectors.
 The companies they have joined up with are the following:

-Office of Fair TradingOfcomGambling Commission Financial Services Authority Food Standards Agency Medicines and Healthcare products Regulatory AgencyPhonepayPlus The Portman GroupTrading Standards
+Office of Fair TradingOfcomGambling Commission Financial Services Authority Food Standards Agency Medicines and Healthcare products Regulatory AgencyPhonepayPlus The Portman GroupTrading Standards How important is regulation in media?
+Why?

 If the media did not consist of regulations one could only imagine how corrupt the industry would become due to complaints.
 Having regulations diverse the right and wrong, the appropriate and the offensive.
 It is important that the regulations are considered a huge amount and those codes are met because by marketing and publishing wrong and false facts or images is the first step to destroying what we may in general, due to culture and religion, keep to and maintain our moral thinking.
 As important it is for businesses to market themselves, their services, events or any other subject which may need to be advertised in order to be successful, it is also important not to disrespect and ignore the codes that two very important committees in the advertising industry have written: the Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP).
 Overall this is because viewers, including young children, who observe an advert should not have to deal with a view they may see every day of their life which includes something being indecent, dishonest or disrespectful.